vishal1641/ReactProjects/README.md

 # ReactProjects
-Here are some easy projects made in React
+Here are some easy projects made in React.